Everything you need to

-But if you're anything like us, there are days when you wish it was more of a coloring book with a little more structure — because taking on a young beginner can feel overwhelming for a new teacher.
+But if you’re anything like us, there are days when you wish it were more like a coloring book.

 That’s why Kaleidoscopes is designed to give teachers new to the process a set of recipes and a menu to hand.
 The teacher pages contain materials to help you get comfortable before you ever see your first student.
 In the members’ area, you can view lessons and see the learning process.
 Your students’ parents will receive the Parent Guide, which takes care of much of the explaining so there’s less you have to remember.

 Kaleidoscopes teacher development

-Every Teacher book includes the Parent’s version, along with detailed teaching points for each song, as well as the student book and the Parent Guide.
+Every Teacher book includes detailed teaching points for each song, as well as the student book and the Parent Guide.

 Teacher training, live or online, covers enough lively activities for two years of Kodály-based group classes that will keep students musically engaged as they develop literacy.

 When you’re ready to take your teacher development to the next level, try the Kaleidoscopes video course, a 15-hour program available online.
-Or, if you prefer the classroom, register for our 20-hour Book 1 Workshop held in Austin every summer.
+Or, if you prefer the classroom, register for our 22-hour Book 1 Workshop held either virtually or in Austin every summer.
 We’ll even bring the workshop to you if six or more teachers are interested.

 Kaleidoscopes teachers can get support through our Facebook members’ forum.
-For more individual attention and feedback, enroll in the year-long Practicum which includes small-group seminars as well as one-on-one individual mentoring.
+For more individual attention and feedback, enroll in the year-long Practicum which includes small-group seminars as well as one-on-one coaching.